 Where one finds trials, another finds triumph.
 The difference lies in seeing the world through “salvation-colored glasses.”

 How do we protect our minds with this God-given helmet?
 We glory in God’s gift of salvation.
 By thanking God for the blessings of being called His child we move our minds from a place of self-centeredness and discontentment to one of gratitude and praise.
 When we are humbled by the gift of eternal life, we are in the best position possible to make God-glorifying food choices.

 It is worth noting that Word of God, the Bible, is the only offensive piece in our armor.
 While God offers us divine protection, He also calls us to attack the enemy ourselves.
 For this, we do not need a physical sword, for the scriptures are powerful enough!

 For the word of God is alive and powerful.
 It is sharper than the sharpest two-edged sword, cutting between soul and spirit, between joint and marrow.
 It exposes our innermost thoughts and desires.Hebrews 4:12 (NLT)

-If you have been fighting this battle with overeating for anytime, chances are pretty good that you have considered the importance of having a scriptural backbone in your fight.
+If you have been fighting this battle to stop overeating for anytime, chances are pretty good that you have considered the importance of having a scriptural backbone in your fight.
 And there are numerous powerful verses to call upon that get the heart to the matter.

 Verses that offer truth and freedom.
 However, as a sword does no good left in its sheath, so the Word remains ineffective if it is not drawn out and used.